9 of the best Netflix Originals coming to the streaming service in December

-Netflix knows how to serve up festive TV like no other – and 2021 promises to be one of the best yet.
+Netflix knows how to serve up festive TV like no other – and their list of Netflix Originals coming during December means subscribers will have stacks of good TV to get through during the holiday season.

 Not only has the streaming giant helped a generation of people to see some of the globes most iconic film, television series and documentaries – its success has allowed it to create some phenomenal shows of their own, known as Netflix Originals.